galaxyproject/bioblend/docs/index.rst

 across the library but because they do bridge different services, some discrepancies may exist.
 Feel free to point those out and/or provide fixes.

+For Galaxy, an alternative :ref:`object-oriented API <objects-api>` is also available.
+This API provides an explicit modeling of server-side Galaxy instances and their relationships, providing higher-level methods to perform operations such as retrieving all datasets for a given history, etc.  Note that, at the moment, the oo API is still incomplete, providing access to a more restricted set of Galaxy modules with respect to the standard one.

 CloudMan API
 ~~~~~~~~~~~~